 Following a humble start in Sweden in the 1940s, H&M (Hennes & Mauritz) have gone through a series of expansion phases and now have around 4,100 stores around the world.
 Affordable clothing has remained a central strategy throughout the years, while global expansion has come with effects such as a wider span of styles, campaigns with top-of-the-line designers and pop stars, and a focus on sustainability.

 Besides its own name brand, H&M also control a variety of other companies with contrasting profiles.
-COS are known for their clean lines and architectural shapes.
-Weekday is the edgier, street-style brand, while & Other Stories represents a more sophisticated style.
+COS is known for its clean lines and architectural shapes.
+Weekday is the edgier, street-style brand, while & Other Stories represents a more sophisticated style and Arket is the most sustainability-focused member of the H&M family.
 Since 2009, H&M has have also had a say in home styling thanks to the introduction of H&M Home.